Best Sightseeing Attractions in Santa Barbara: Fun Tours and More!

 The stretch of ocean between Santa Barbara's southern-facing mainland and the offshore Channel Islands is a favorite with migrating whales.
 This natural channel is home to more than 26 varieties of migrating whales and dolphins throughout the year.
 In February, March and April, head out to sea to spot majestic California gray whales heading north to their Alaskan feeding grounds.
 From May to September, krill attracts humpbacks and blue whales to the Santa Barbara Channel.
 On a typical tour you're also likely to see porpoises, seals and dolphins.
 Local tour companies, like the Condor Express, can be found at Stearns Wharf and along Cabrillo Boulevard.

 Designed by eccentric Ganna Walska, a Polish opera singer, this estate garden is the product of decades of effort and attention.
 Fantastical vignettes feature a wealth of unusual plants, including cycads, which were present in the era of the dinosaur.
-Other gardens are devoted to lotuses, ferns, succulents, bromeliads, aloes, and topiaries.
-There are also orchards, water gardens, and a garden populated exclusively by plants that are (varying shades of) blue!
+Other gardens are devoted to lotuses, ferns, succulents, bromeliads, aloes and topiaries.
+There are also orchards, water gardens and a garden populated exclusively by plants that are (varying shades of) blue!
 Regular group tours are suitable for children ages 10 and up; family tours are available for younger children.
-Gifts and exclusive souvenirs are available in Lotusland's Garden Shop.
+Gifts and exclusive souvenirs can be found in Lotusland's Garden Shop.
 Advance reservations are required - call or email as soon as possible to schedule your visit. ((805) 969-9990)

 2 Santa Barbara Urban Wine Trail